Vorchunello/Vorchunello/README.md

 ## 🧠 Summary
 I'm an enthusiastic junior developer with a deep love for immersive, narrative-driven experiences — the kind that studios like **Larian**, **Lo-Fi Games**, and **TaleWorlds** deliver.
 I'm currently studying Software Engineering and building my skill set through personal projects, code experiments, and hands-on learning in Linux.
 ---
+## 🎯 Objective
+To join a passionate, creative team working on meaningful projects.
+I'm seeking opportunities where I can grow as a developer, contribute to real products, and learn from experienced mentors.

+---